Fellowship on Women & Public Policy - 2014 Application Information

 - Official copies of all transcripts (mailed)

-References and transcripts (forwarded from the registrar of each college or university you have attended) should be sent to: Bonnie Beard, Program Director, Center for Women in Government & Civil Society, University at Albany, SUNY, 135 Western Avenue, Draper 302, Albany, NY 12222.
+Transcripts (forwarded from the registrar of each college or university you have attended) should be sent to: Center for Women in Government & Civil Society, Attn: Fellowship Program Director, University at Albany, SUNY, 135 Western Avenue, Draper 302, Albany, NY 12222.